+How can I treat dry skin in winter from Retin A use?
 I use and enjoy several of the products you recommend on your site.
 There may be others like me though that get particularly dry in the fall and winter months.
-I’m a Retin A user and find these times of the year to be more problematic.
-I’m using the Citrix Antioxidant Sunscreen and the Daily Moisturizing Face Cream for Oily to Normal Skin.
-I like them both but don’t find them moisturizing enough during the fall and winter months.
+I'm a Retin A user and find these times of the year to be more problematic.
+I'm using the Citrix Antioxidant Sunscreen and the Daily Moisturizing Face Cream for Oily to Normal Skin.
+I like them both but don't find them moisturizing enough during the fall and winter months.

 Do you have other suggestions?
 Also, due to the hard economic times that many of us are facing, some good drugstore options might be a great subject for one of your articles!

 This is a great question and one that many Retin A (tretinoin) users have in the winter.
 I'm just back from visiting family in the warm Southern Hemisphere and your question is a great one to jump into now that the weather is definitely cold here at home in the Northern Hemisphere.